Bernie’s Advice to His Fellow Elected Socialists

 “You gotta do your job.
 And if you do your job well, people will give you the latitude to talk about many, many other issues.” — Bernie Sanders’s advice to his fellow elected socialists.
 (Nathan Posner / Anadolu via Getty Images)

 Thank you for inviting me to say a few words.
 Let me begin by thanking all of you for having the guts to run for public office.
-It’s a lot harder to go out and knock on doors to represent constituents with the problems they face seven days a week.
-So I want to thank you very much for that.
+It’s a lot harder to go out and knock on doors to represent constituents with the problems they face seven days a week, so I want to thank you very much for that.
 Despite the horror in the White House right now, they’re out there all across this country.
 We’re seeing strong progressive growth.
 It is not just Zohran Mamdani in New York or Katie Wilson in Seattle.
-From coast to coast, you are seeing progressive democratic socialists standing up, taking on the establishment and winning elections.
+From coast to coast, you are seeing progressive democratic socialists standing up, taking on the establishment, and winning elections.

 And one of the great secrets of the corporate media is that right now in the House of Representatives, the Congressional Progressive Caucus has about one hundred members, including dozens and dozens of very strong progressives.
-That is the result of the hard work all us have done over the last number of years.
+That is the result of the hard work all of us have done over the last number of years.